calebleedy/dataintegration/README.md

 2. Extending Step 1 to multiple samples with non-monotone missingness.
 3. Merging one probability sample with a non-probability sample in which the missingness is non-monotone.
-4. Extending Step 3 to mulitple non-probability samples.
+4. Extending Step 3 to multiple non-probability samples.

 # Related Literature